A Residual-Shell-Based Lower Bound for Ollivier-Ricci Curvature: Preliminaries

 \section{Preliminaries}

 \paragraph{Graph theory.} A graph \(G=(V,E)\) consists of a set of vertices \(V\) and a set of edges \(E\), where each edge connects a pair of vertices.
 This paper focuses on undirected graphs, in which edges are unordered pairs.
 Two vertices \(u,v\in V\) are said to be adjacent, denoted by \(u\sim v\), if there is an edge \(e=\{u,v\}\in E\) connecting them.
 We consider locally finite graphs, meaning that each vertex is incident to only finitely many edges.
-A simple graph contains at most one edge between any pair of vertices and has no self-loops.
-Two vertices are connected if there exists a path between them, and the graph distance \(d(u,v)\) is defined as the length of a shortest path from \(u\) to \(v\).
-In a weighted graph, each edge is assigned a numerical weight, and the weight between two adjacent vertices \(u\) and \(v\) is denoted by \(w_{uv}\), with \(w_{uv}=w_{vu}\).
-This paper considers the unweighted graphs, where \(w_{uv}=1\).
-The $k$-hop neighborhood of a vertex \(v\), denoted by \(\mathcal N_k(v)\), is defined by
+A simple graph contains at most one edge between any pair of vertices and has no self-loops. {Two vertices are connected if there exists a path between them.
+Following~\cite{kang2024accelerated}, in this paper, we assign every edge a length of one, and the graph distance \(d(u,v)\) is defined as the length of a shortest path from \(u\) to \(v\).
+In a weighted graph, each edge is assigned a positive numerical weight, and the weight between two adjacent vertices \(u\) and \(v\) is denoted by \(w_{uv}\), with \(w_{uv}=w_{vu}\).} The $k$-hop neighborhood of a vertex \(v\), denoted by \(\mathcal N_k(v)\), is defined by $\mathcal N_k(v) = \{v':d(v',v)\leqslant k\}$.
+For simplicity, we denote $\mathcal N_1(v)$ as $\mathcal N(v)$.
+We define $k$-hop degree of a vertex \(v\) as $d_v^k=|\mathcal N_k(v)|$.
+If $k=1$, $d_v^1=|\mathcal N(v)|$ is the degree in other graph literature.